 - Where in the lung the tumour is growing.

-- If the cancer has spread to any other areas of the body.
+- How fast the cancer is growing and if it has spread to other parts of your body.

 - Physical and emotional fitness.

 All of the above will influence your treatment.
 Lung cancer treatments are developing all the time.
 People may think that surgery is the only effective treatment for lung cancer.
 This is not always true.
 Your doctors will consider carefully the best treatment for you.
 You and your family should understand and feel comfortable with the treatment you are having and why.
 Do ask about the treatment that has been suggested for you and why it is the best option.